quintian/DevOps-FinalProject/Readme-Quinn.md

   username: admin
   password: 123

-- Install the necessary plugins: Docker, Git, Docker Pipeline, openJDK-native-plugin, Maven Intergration, pipeline maven integration, and GitHub Integration, Configuration as Code, Promethues, Sonarqube, .. (from project requirements), or as recommended on the comming page, then save the Jenkins URL by clicking the 'Save and Finish' button and 'Start using' button.
+- Install the necessary plugins: Docker, Git, Docker Pipeline, Maven Intergration, pipeline maven integration, and GitHub Integration, Configuration as Code, Promethues, Sonarqube, .. (from project requirements), or as recommended on the comming page, then save the Jenkins URL by clicking the 'Save and Finish' button and 'Start using' button.

 Please refer to screenshot 4 and 5.